 2020 may have been a bad year because of the Taal Volcano eruption in January and the ongoing global pandemic that is COVID-19 but it sure has its happy moments, so far.
 Personally, I had a lot of realizations this year.
 Like how life is short we should spend our time wisely and meaningfully.
 Like how no amount of money can save you from a deadly virus.
 Like how being at home with family is the most comfortable and safest place one could ever be.
 That as long as we have our loved ones with us, we can deal with anything.
 That material things are just that — material things.
 That while there is more to life than technology, it somehow gives us convenience, peace of mind, and protection when facing an invisible enemy.
 That we’re never in control, God is.
 That He is good all the time and knows what’s best for each one of us.
 That those who lost a loved one, a business, a job, or anything of value to the pandemic, will find consolation in the fact that they are alive and may be destined to survive this year still covid-free.

-I can go on and on with my realizations, but my point is, if we have come this far still living our life, then we are infinitely blessed. 🙂
+I can go on and on with my realizations, but my point is, if we have come this far still living our life, then we are definitely blessed. 🙂

-May we all survive 2020 and all its ordeals and be grateful about it! 🙂
+May we all survive 2020 and all its ordeals and still be grateful about it! 🙂

 May you choose happiness always,